HaodongHD/NN_FisherInfo_Diffusion/README.md

-# Diffusion of the Fisher Information in Structured Deep RNNs
+# Fisher Information Diffusion in Deep Networks Reveals Recurrent-Feedforward Architecture with Selective Feedback

 This repository accompanies the NeurIPS 2025 submission: